smooth-cat/watchable-proxy/README.md

 proxy.a.b.c = 20;

-// if you don't want watch any more, do dsipose dispose();
+// if you don't want watch any more, do dispose dispose();
 ```